vishivishvish/vishivishvish.github.io/README.md

 Check it out at [vishivishvish.github.io](https://vishivishvish.github.io) :)

-This site is my living portfolio of:
+This site is not just meant to show my profile.
+It's a living portfolio of:
 - 💡 ideas
 - 🛠️ projects
 - 🧪 experiments